roycecorp/.github/.github/PULL_REQUEST_TEMPLATE.md

 on the devices and browsers this has been tested on, as well as any relevant images for UI changes._

-## [optional] Are there any post deployment tasks we need to perform?
+## [Optional] Are there any post deployment tasks we need to perform?

-## [optional] What gif best describes this PR or how it makes you feel?
+## [Optional] What gif best describes this PR or how it makes you feel?